ckeditor/ckeditor4/tests/plugins/imagebase/integration/easyimage/manual/caption.md

 ### Expected

-Caption on second widget should disappear.
+Caption on second widget should be hidden.

 ### Unexpected